Elesie-vivian/Essential-skills-in-Scripting/README.md

   #!/bin/bash

-  Also AWS Cli must be configured before
+  Also AWS Cli must be configured

   We will apply functions in setting up EC2 and define it using the following syntax: